Love is everything.

 How do such relationships come together?

 It is also about the walking the middle path and the totality of life – it’s about acceptance of the current.
 Whether we are ready or not, the truth is that soul contracts have their own timing and just show up, even when we are strategically hiding from them – the circumstances will always somehow align so that the two people meet.
 What we must truly understand is that we are already together on a soul level.
 We will meet when it is time to meet, and whether we think we are ready or not, it doesn’t matter.
+When it’s time, it’s time.
 However, what we do after the meeting is up to us – so this is where the more conscious we are, the deeper we’ll be able to experience it.

 What’s meant for you will never pass you by.
-It belongs to you, and it desires you and is looking for you – the same way you are looking for it.
+It belongs to you, it desires you and is looking for you – the same way you are looking for it.

 And so, dear reader,